Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains

-This paper makes the following \textit{contributions} to the SCIM decision-making problem: \begin{itemize} \item design and formulation of a stochastic and divergent two-echelon SCIM environment under seasonal demand, which allows an arbitrary number of warehouses and product types to be managed; \item comparison of a set of state-of-the-art DRL algorithms in terms of their ability to find an optimal policy, i.e., a policy which maximizes the SCIM's profit as achieved by an oracle; \item evaluation of performances achieved by state-of-the-art DRL algorithms and comparison to a static reorder policy, i.e., an ($s$, $Q$)-policy, whose optimal parameters have been set through a data-driven approach; \item design and run of a rich experimental plan involving different SCIM topologies and configurations as well as values of hyperparameters associated with DRL algorithms'; \item design and development of an open-source library for solving the SCIM problem \footnote{The open-source library is available on \url{https://github.com/frenkowski/SCIMAI-Gym}.}, thus embracing the open science principles and guaranteeing reproducible results. \end{itemize}
+This paper makes the following \textit{contributions} to the SCIM decision-making problem: \begin{itemize} \item Design and formulation of a stochastic and divergent two-echelon SCIM environment under seasonal demand, which allows an arbitrary number of warehouses and product types to be managed. \item Comparison of a set of state-of-the-art DRL algorithms in terms of their ability to find an optimal policy, i.e., a policy which maximizes the SCIM's profit as achieved by an oracle. \item Evaluation of performances achieved by state-of-the-art DRL algorithms and comparison to a static reorder policy, i.e., an ($s$, $Q$)-policy, whose optimal parameters have been set through a data-driven approach. \item Design and run of a rich experimental plan involving different SCIM topologies and configurations as well as values of hyperparameters associated with DRL algorithms'. \item Design and development of an open-source library for solving the SCIM problem \footnote{Our open-source library is available on \url{https://github.com/frenkowski/SCIMAI-Gym}.}, thus embracing the open science principles and guaranteeing reproducible results. \end{itemize}

-The rest of the paper is organized as follows: \cref{sec:section2} is devoted to introducing and providing main reinforcement learning (RL) definitions and notation, also highlighting how RL approaches have dealt with the SCIM problem.
-DRL is briefly introduced and described in \cref{sec:section3}; in this section, we also describe the state-of-the-art DRL algorithms and how they have been used to address the SCIM problem. \cref{sec:section4} describes the main methodological contributions of this paper.
+The rest of the paper is organized as follows: \cref{sec:section2} is devoted to introducing and providing main reinforcement learning (RL) definitions and notation, also highlighting how RL approaches have dealt with the SCIM problem; in this section, we also describe the state-of-the-art DRL algorithms and how they have been used to address the SCIM problem. \cref{sec:section4} describes the main methodological contributions of this paper.
 The rich experimental plan is then reported in \cref{sec:section5}, while the results of numerical experiments are presented in \cref{sec:section6}.
 Lastly, discussions and conclusions are given in \cref{sec:section7}.